-VHS Revival revisits the most nostalgic movie experience of the 1980’s
+VHS Revival traces the most nostalgic movie experience of the 1980s.

 Mr Lachance – Why Can’t you have friends like Denny?